rehee/spin-game-canvas-ts-/README.md

 this is Spin Game code
 it's based on angular2 v 4.2.4
 the project structure is mixed with angular cli and webpack.
-I Suggest use webpack and http-server
+Noticed: for now only support webpack and http-server
 steps

 1. npm install to install all packages